Something to Talk About (Bonnie Raitt song): Chart performance

-The song was popular on multiple formats of radio: it peaked at number 5 on the US Billboard Adult Contemporary chart, number 12 on the Album Rock Tracks chart, and number 5 on the Hot 100, becoming her highest-charting hit and is her only single to reach the top 10 on the chart.
-It was also a success in Canada, where it rose to number 3 on the RPM Top Singles chart, and in New Zealand, where it reached number 33.
+The song was popular on multiple formats of radio: it peaked at number five on the US Billboard Adult Contemporary chart, number 12 on the Album Rock Tracks chart, and number five on the Hot 100, becoming Raitt's highest-charting hit and is her only single to reach the top 10 on the chart.
+It was also a success in Canada, where it rose to number three on the RPM 100 Hit Tracks chart, and in New Zealand, where it reached number 33.

 Music video

 The video for the song was directed by Matt Mahurin.
-It features Raitt with two guitarists performing the song at a community event, while other scenes show older couples dancing, people in silly wardrobe acting goofy for a film crew, and many people in a swimming pool.
+It features Raitt with two guitarists performing the song at a community event, while other scenes show older couples dancing, people in costumes, and many people in a swimming pool.

 Nominations and awards

 Raitt won the Grammy Award for Best Female Pop Vocal Performance at the Grammy Awards of 1992 for her recording of this song (Oleta Adams, Mariah Carey, Amy Grant and Whitney Houston were the other finalists).
 The track also received a nomination for Record of the Year, losing to "Unforgettable" by Nat King Cole and Natalie Cole.

+Eikhard received a Juno Award nomination as Songwriter of the Year at the Juno Awards of 1992, and later a SOCAN Classics award from the Society of Composers, Authors and Music Publishers of Canada.